dgiglio84/vgames/README.md

 <b>UPDATES</b>

+4-2-2023
+- Added an <b>Edit Lists</b> window.
+This will allow you to rename saved System, Genre, and Company fields.
+You can find it by clicking on <i>Tools > Lists> Edit Lists<i>.

 4-1-2023
 - The default <b>Systems</b> and <b>Genres</b> lists are now optional.
 They can be added via the <i>Tools</i> menu, or when the database is opened for the first time.